benshimonz/V1/README.md

 ## Min/Max Aggregations on Splits #4 (LSM4)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LSM4.png)

+- LSM4 appears below a 'split by' below a relationship / path.
+The relationship / path may be wrapped by an 'L'
+- LSM4 may appear before a quantifier followed by an R-combiner

 _**Q223:** Any Person, and his horses of the 3 colors with the largest cumulative weight_